Following system colour scheme Selected dark colour scheme Selected light colour scheme

 This PEP proposes making these namespaces consistent once more.
 Modifications to frame.f_locals will always be visible in the underlying variables.
 Modifications to local variables will immediately be visible in frame.f_locals, and they will be consistent regardless of threading or coroutines.

 The locals() function will act the same as it does now for class and modules scopes.
-For function scopes it will return an instantaneous snapshot of the underlying frame.f_locals.
+For function scopes it will return an instantaneous snapshot of the underlying frame.f_locals rather than implicitly refreshing a single shared dictionary cached on the frame object.

 Motivation

-The current implementation of locals() and frame.f_locals is slow, inconsistent and buggy.
+The implementation of locals() and frame.f_locals in releases up to and including Python 3.12 is slow, inconsistent and buggy.
 We want to make it faster, consistent, and most importantly fix the bugs.

 class C: